 3) Exercise

 Exercise is great for the body and mind in so many ways, and it’s no surprise to find that higher levels of exercise are associated with a longer lifespan.
 Researchers suggested a 2-part reasoning.
 First, it helps manage body fat composition, eliminating some of the extra free radical activity that might damage DNA.
 It also seemed to result in more stabilization of the telomeres themselves, with additional protein structures.
+For the most benefit, follow the World Health Organization guidelines for 150-300 minutes of physical activity per week, with at least 2 days of total body strength training.

 4) Stress

 Here is another familiar culprit.
 Hormones released during periods of stress may reduce the effectiveness of antioxidants – again, leading to free radical damage of DNA.
 In a limited number of studies, researchers equaled this to 10 years of life.
 In addition to physiological changes, high levels of stress can make it difficult for us to engage in other fundamental restorative practices; namely sleep, exercise, and good nutrition.
+Consider your self-care practices and how often you engage in them.
+Review the parts of your life that create the most stress: what changes can you make, or what boundaries can you establish, to start preserving more time for yourself?
+Consider seeking out a licensed mental health provider to support you in regaining some balance.

 Genetics and certain diseases have also been shown to correlate with telomere length.
 These are the factors out of our control.
 But what we can focus on is what we do have the ability to manage: nutrition, exercise, and stress levels.
 Here’s to keeping those telomeres long, healthy, and happy for a lifetime!